nim-lang/atlas/doc/atlas.md

 ### Search <term term2 term3 ...>

-Search the package index `packages.json` for a package that the given terms in its description (or name or list of tags).
+Search the package index `packages.json` for a package that contains the given terms in its description (or name or list of tags).